luismiguelcasadodiaz/inception/README.md

 > Agent pid 59566
 ssh-add ~/.ssh/id_ed25519

-I configured a github repository to backup all configuration files.
+I configured a GitHub repository to back up all configuration files.

 apk add docker            // I installed version 27.3 apk add docker-compose    // I installed version 2.31 docker swarn init

-Subject request me to write a Makefile, so i need make
+Subject requests me to write a Makefile, so I need make

 apk add make

-##### ssh-agent start at boot time
+##### ssh-agent starts at boot time
-In previous section, i started ssh-agent manually to add the private key to connect wiht Git Hub.
+In the previous section, I started the ssh-agent manually to add the private key to connect with Git Hub.
-I need ssh-agent to be active for "luicasad" user.
-I configure inception project wiht this user.
-I syncronize inception repository from Git Hub.
+I need the SSH agent to be active for the "luicasad" user.
+I configure the inception project with this user.
+I synchronize the inception repository from Git Hub.
 I created a ~/.profile file to execute at login time

 ```ash